 - 1. All students are strongly encouraged to have water bottles with them throughout the school day. - 2.
 Students are allowed and encouraged to fill up water bottles throughout the day. - 3.
 Students are allowed to use restroom as needed. - 4.
-There is a cold water dispensary for water bottles located in the cafeteria. - 5.
+There is a cold water dispensary for water bottles located in the cafeteria and library (upon installation) - 5.
 School staff can work with the cafeteria and health room to provide ice anytime for students. - 6.
 PTA has donated at least two fans per classroom over the last year. - 7.
 The air conditioned AV room, cafeteria, library and P4 are available for teachers to sign out and use as alternatives to change things up and to provide relief from the heat. - 8.
 Teachers are encouraged to hold classes outside in the courtyard, under trees etc. as alternatives to the classroom setting. - 9.
 The school provides reminders to students, staff and families about mitigating heat circumstances on campus via: loose, comfortable clothing, alternative classroom settings, access to water, access to restrooms, recognizing signs of heat related ailments. - 10.
-The school is committed to working with the PTA, parents or community to facilitate the acceptance of donated fans in the classroom and in situations where cost and infrastructure allows it, donated air conditioners.
+The school is committed to working with the PTA, parents or community to facilitate the acceptance of donated fans in the classroom and in situations where cost and infrastructure allows it, donated air conditioners. - 11.
+All inquiries regarding donations of AC units and its accompanying infrastructure can be referred to administration for further discussion.